-It is time to fight misinformation and shed light on urban legends related to AI: here are 5 false myths you believed at least once in your life.
+It is time to fight misinformation and shed light on urban legends related to AI: here are 5 false yet cool myths you believed at least once in your life.

 Artificial Intelligence and urban legends